When looking for restaurants in Bora Bora, you‘re really in store for a treat!

-Most visitors heading for a luxury stay in Bora Bora stop in Tahiti en route.
+Most visitors heading for a luxury holiday in Bora Bora stop in Tahiti en route.
 If your time on the island includes an overnight stay, then experiencing the famed ‘street food’ of French Polynesia at Papeete’s Roulottes is a must.

 Come nightfall, the main harbour becomes a hub of activity as Tahitians cook up a storm in their food vans.
 Here you’ll have choices ranging from local French Polynesian food to steak and chips, freshly made Chinese dishes to scrumptious French crepes to.